-Public health is challenged by its very success because the public now takes public health measures for granted: There are several successful vaccines that targeted almost all childhood diseases, tobacco use has decreased significantly, accident prevention has increased, there are safer workplaces because of the Occupational Safety and Health Administration (OSHA), fluoride is added to the public water supply,
+Public health is challenged by its very success because the public now takes public health measures for granted.
+There are several successful vaccines that targeted almost all childhood diseases, tobacco use has decreased significantly, accident prevention has increased, workplaces are safer because of the Occupational Safety and Health Administration (OSHA), fluoride is added to the public water supply, and there is decreased mortality due to heart attacks (Turnock, 1997).
+When some major event occurs like anthrax poisoning or a SARS outbreak, people immediately think that public health efforts will automatically control these problems.
+The public may not realize how much effort, dedication, and research takes place to protect them.